The Mansion of Hidden Souls (Sega Saturn video game)

-is a 1994 adventure video game developed for the Sega Saturn.
+is a 1994 adventure video game developed by System Sacom and published by Sega for the Sega Saturn.

 The game involves players talking to collectors and collecting objects to solve a mystery involving the mansion and its inhabitants.
 The Mansion of Hidden Souls is the follow-up to Mansion of Hidden Souls (1993) for the Sega CD.

 Reviews in Sega Saturn Magazine, GamePro and Hyper complimented The Mansion of Hidden Soulss graphics while some reviews disliked the narrative themes or found the voice acting to be unintentionally funny.
 GameFan awarded Mansion of Hidden Souls as the best "Graphic Adventure/FMV" game for the Sega Saturn at their year-end awards.

 Plot and gameplay

 The aim of The Mansion of Hidden Souls is to investigate the cause of the red full moon, which seems to be affecting the inhabitants of the mansion.
 By talking to characters and collecting objects in each room in the mansion, the player discovers clues to solve the mystery.

 The Mansion of Hidden Souls has the player complete their tasks against an in-game timer.